awsdocs/aws-cdk-guide/v2/resources.md

 ------

-Certain resources have default ports associated with them, for example, the listener of a load balancer on the public port, and the ports on which the database engine accepts connections for instances of an Amazon RDS database\.
-In such cases, you can enforce tight network control without having to manually specify the port by using the `allowDefaultPortFrom` and `allowToDefaultPort` methods \(Python: `allow_default_port_from`, `allow_to_default_port`\)\.
+Certain resources have default ports associated with them\.
+Examples include the listener of a load balancer on the public port, and the ports on which the database engine accepts connections for instances of an Amazon RDS database\.
+In such cases, you can enforce tight network control without having to manually specify the port\.
+To do so, use the `allowDefaultPortFrom` and `allowToDefaultPort` methods \(Python: `allow_default_port_from`, `allow_to_default_port`\)\.

 The following example shows how to enable connections from any IPV4 address, and a connection from an Auto Scaling group to access a database\.